vsukhwani/youtube-transcript-downloader/README.md

 ### Extension not working
 - Refresh the YouTube page and try again
 - Check that you're on a `youtube.com/watch` URL
-- Ensure the extension is enabled in `chrome://extensions/`
+- Ensure the extension is enabled in your browser's extensions page
+- Try reloading the extension

 ### Download not starting
 - Check your browser's download settings